DOieGYuan/gone/README.md

 * This pipeline is easy to use with **only one** parameter, namely, the directory with paired-end fastq, required.
 * Single command ```source EasyGCMeta [myfolder]``` to finish all processes.
 Also, seperate modules or tools are available for specific functions.
 * All bioinformatic tools and parameters are refered to published papers and suitable for most of the situations.
-* For advanced researchers, changing parameters manually is welcomed.
+* Still flexible because all parameters cound be adjusted if you really know what you are doing.
-* More functions including phylogenetic analysis, taxonomic classification, function annotation and ploting are under development.
+* More modules including phylogenetic analysis, taxonomic classification, function annotation and ploting are under development.
 * Hope to assist your (genomic-centric) metagenomic analysis from raw sequences to publishable figures.
 ## Workflow
 ## Installation
 You have to have git installed.
-If not, run ```pip install git``` to install it.
+If not, run ```pip install git```, or if you have root permission, run ```sudo apt-get install git``` to install it.
 Then install [Anaconda](https://www.anaconda.com/) following the offical [document](https://docs.anaconda.com/anaconda/install/).
 ## Quick start
 First, build all prerequisites by simply run *build.sh* or install all the dependencies [manually]()